0xadri/notes-js/_reactjs_states-n-effects.md

 # Effect Hook: How To

-useEffect() function calls its 1st argument (the effect) after each time a component renders - not just once
+`useEffect()` function - calls its 1st argument (the effect) after each time a component renders - not just once

 >     useEffect(() => {
 >         alert ( "Yo!" );
 >     });

-Effect Cleanup Function
-Called when the component is being unmounted and before calling the effect again
+Effect Cleanup Function – Called when the component is being unmounted and before calling the effect again

 >     useEffect(()=>{
 >       alert ( "Yo!" );